diem/dip/dips/dip-2.md

 * Sets: Role, Permission, Address
 * Relations: Permission -> Role (a many-many relation) and Address -> Role (a partial function)

-This LIP focuses on defining the Roles and Permissions sets and the Permissions -> Role relation because these are fairly static.
+This DIP focuses on defining the Roles and Permissions sets and the Permissions -> Role relation because these are fairly static.
 The relations only change when we add new roles/permissions or update the existing allocation of permissions.
 By contrast, the Address -> Role function is highly dynamic--it is updated by any transaction that creates a new account.

 ## Roles